 Georgetown McDonough collaborated with global mining group Rio Tinto on the Rio Tinto Stakeholder Engagement Academy, a multifaceted training and development program designed to enhance behaviors, improve competencies, and innovate systems in stakeholder engagement capital.

 The SEA comprises three components: residential courses, an online SEA portal, and on-site training modules.
 Harnessing the expertise of Georgetown’s program management team, the SEA is delivered at Rio Tinto sites around the world.

 - Three- to four-day program, delivered on-site in more than a dozen countries

 - Included residential courses, an online portal, and on-site training modules

 “The education reminds people to do a better job of listening, which inevitably broadens their thinking about the world and ultimately makes them more effective in their jobs.
 It all comes down to this: How do you measure things like trust?
 If you can demonstrate that you better understand stakeholders to your investors and those who calculate your investment profile, then you are demonstrating good management of external risk.
 That is a distinct byproduct of the partnership with Georgetown.”Robert Court, Rio Tinto’s former head of external affairs

-As part of USAID’s Engendering Utilities initiative, Georgetown McDonough delivered the Gender Equity Executive Leadership Program.
+As part of USAID’s Engendering Industries initiative, Georgetown McDonough delivered the Gender Equity Executive Leadership Program.
 The executive leadership course trained leaders at utility companies to adopt gender equitable practices throughout the human resources lifecycle.

 The program began and concluded with a week-long, in-person module in Frankfurt, Germany.
 Between the in-person sessions, participants took part in four virtual modules, consisting of both live and recorded sessions.